 Our Methodology

 We gathered plan information from Virginia's Insurance Marketplace for consumers aged 18 to 60, specifically examining costs for 18, 26, 40, 50 and 60-year-olds.
-The cheapest overall rankings focus on 40-year-olds' monthly premiums as this age group is most common demographically and provides clear comparison.
+The cheapest overall rankings focus on 40-year-olds' monthly premiums as this age group is the most common demographically and provides a clear comparison.

 Related Articles